Frequently Asked Questions

-We charge $45 per test of each backflow assembly for residential assemblies and $50 per test of each backflow assembly for commercial assemblies.
+We charge $55 per test of each backflow assembly.
+For those residence that require a fire system assembly test and a domestic irrigation assembly test, the price is $100 total for testing of both assemblies.
 For residential assemblies that fail, if the assembly can be cleaned to make it pass, the customer will incur no additional fees.
 If parts are required for repair, a repair fee will be charged, but no work that requires parts will be conducted without prior approval of the customer.
 WE DO NOT REPLACE ENTIRE BACKFLOW ASSEMBLIES.

 Q. Why is it important that backflow assemblies get tested?